ryasar79/reduxx/README.md

     }
 }
 ```
-In the `MegaPComponent`, by setting the `pText` value as a prop, and by making the `MegaPComponent` extend from the `React.PureComponent` class, it will now only change when the `pText` value changes.
-You can apply this optimization technique to any case where you want to avoid "wasted" renders.
+In the `MegaPComponent`, by setting the `pText` value as a prop, and by making the `MegaPComponent` extend from the `React.PureComponent` class, it will now only do a render when the `pText` value changes.
+You can apply this optimization technique to any component where you want to avoid "wasted" renders.
 In some cases, you may need to adjust the `shouldComponentUpdate` React component method in order to achieve the same effect because React PureComponents only do a shallow comparison of the previous and next props and state.
 Here is a more detailed explanation of how this works from the [Official React Documentation on Pure Components](https://reactjs.org/docs/react-api.html#reactpurecomponent).

 ---